debops/debops/docs/getting-started.rst

 .. note::

-   The ``debops.sshd`` role enables use of the SSH public keys managed by the ``debops.authorized_keys`` automatically.
+   The debops.sshd_ role enables use of the SSH public keys managed by the ``debops.authorized_keys`` automatically.

-To enable the ``sshd`` service to use the configured public keys, you should change the configuration in the ``/etc/ssh/sshd_config`` file to something like
+To enable the ``sshd`` service to use the configured public keys, you should change the configuration in the :file:`/etc/ssh/sshd_config` file to something like
 this:

 .. code-block:: bash